-Businesses that put efforts to understand that what customers are actually looking for, helps them to offer the right product, service, or solution.
-Practicing listening culture is a great retention strategy for customers.
+Businesses that put efforts into understanding that what customers are actually looking for, help them to offer the right product, service, or solution.
+Practicing a listening culture is a great retention strategy for customers.

 Thoroughly listening to customers helps you to develop empathic abilities.
 An empathetic statement has a good impact on customers and the feeling that you are able to understand their problem.